Lex-DRL/Navetsea-S3-AWPI/README.md

 - `F-IN` = "face texture included";
 - `TS3` = `The Sims 3`.

 In earlier (ancient) mods, Navetsea intended to name them like `F-IN01`, `F-IN02` etc. It's supposed to indicate newer versions.
-But soon it became clear that multiple branches can co-exist.
+But soon it became clear that multiple version branches can co-exist (they're called editions now).

 Therefore, they switched to more flexible scheme: